shanalikhan/code-settings-sync/README.md

 Auto Download is **disabled by default**.
 It will sync all the setting by default when the editor starts.
 Please make sure you have valid github Token and Gist available to make it work properly.

-Select Command **"Sync : Advance Options > Toggle Auto-Download On Startup"** command to Turn ON / OFF the auto download.
+Select Command **"Sync : Advanced Options > Toggle Auto-Download On Startup"** command to Turn ON / OFF the auto download.

 ## Toggle Force Download